auyongcheemeng/no-style-please/_posts/2018-07-24-ipv6-on-maxis-fiber-with-erx.md

     2021-10-06 - Added notes to some edge case issues

     2022-03-14 - Added mtu options to fix some edge cases (ssl handshakes failing on certain servers)

+    2022-06-08 - Removed `ipv6 autoconfig enabled` from the relevent interface.